Battleroid/dotfiles/README.md

 `xinitrc` and `xprofile` are needed to properly load `Xresources`.
 Without either you get the pink eye.

 **Note:** I replaced `gnome-screensaver` with `xscreensaver` (the launch for the daemon can be found in the i3 config).
 Removed `gnome-screensaver` as the default by using the man page for `xscreensaver` (under gnome).
 Opted **not** to remove it just in case I bork something badly.
 It supports locking, standby, and suspend and whatnot.
 Personal preferences can go in `$HOME/.xscreensaver`.
 You can find the defaults under `/etc/X11/app-defaults/XScreenSaver`.

+Added `urxvtd &` for daemon mode.
+Less memory usage, faster, etc.

+Added `unclutter` and a possible entry for `dunst`.

+Added `xscreensaver` preferences (still configuring to lock properly).

+Added `xpdfrc` for xpdf.

 Contains Xresources, etc.